 “Can I swim, Dad?”
 He told me I could.
 I didn’t hesitate for a moment.

 In my little orange bathing suit, I lept into the royal blue abyss.
 The warm waters enveloped me, and I shook my head as I came up.
 I waited for my Dad, treading water, but became impatient.
-He was putting on gear I hadn’t brought.
+He was putting on his gear.
 It was me, my bathing suit, and the French Polynesian waters.
 I dove.
 I dove as far as I could and nearly reached the bottom.
 My eyes opened and I saw a world I’d never seen before.
 I was accosted by colour… more colour than I’d seen in any garden or any parade or any body of water before this.
 There were yellow fish and green fish and red fish and pink fish, there were neon fish, there were glowing fish, and the coral… Jesus, the coral would put the world’s most spectacular botanical gardens to shame.
 I needed air.
 Up I went.

 “Dad!
 You have to get in here!”
 I was up just long enough to say this, and back down I went.
 A little further this time, I hovered over giant brain coral that looked almost luminescent.
 I watched as an electric blue crab scurried across the ocean floor.
 I saw a school of neon yellow fish go by, more than I could count, maybe 2000 tiny little fish all moving in unison.
 Little bubbles escaped my mouth as I waved my arms to keep me in place, but I had to get another breath and up I went again.

 My Dad was in the water this time.
 He asked what I’d seen and I didn’t answer him.
 I just pointed down, and he came with me this time.
-We dove, my dad about half the distance as I did, and stared, looking back at each other every once in a while with massive, enchanted grins.
+We dove, my dad about half the distance as I did, and stared, looking back at each other every once in a while with big, enchanted grins.

 Each time I went down, I went deeper.
 Finally, I was able to reach the bottom.
 I swept the sand with my hand, and made little sandy clouds.
 I poked near holes in the reef to see if any fish were in them.
 I spotted a shell.
 A beautiful shell.
 I grabbed it and brought it back up.

 “Let me see what you got, Co!”
 My Dad asked, and I showed him.
 He put it in his pocket.
-He still has it to this day, and 6 others just like it I collected off the ocean floor that day.
+He still has it to this day, and 6 others just like it that I collected off the ocean floor that day.

 It was time to swim back to the boat.
 I swam like a dolphin and dove as deep as I could go, while still making headway.
 I frolicked in the water and pointed out colourful creatures to my Dad.
 We smiled at each other under the water and swam.

 A few feet before reaching the boat, something caught my eye under the water.
 A dark blob.
 I had no fear of the ocean, so I dove once again to take a look.
-As I got closer, I could see it was a purple so deep, that when light shone on it, it gave off an aura around it, like a halo.
+As I got closer, I could see it was a purple so deep, that when the light shone on it, it gave off an aura around it, like a halo.
 I got closer still and I couldn’t tell what it was that was so impressively purple.

 Then I saw a tentacle.
 I stopped.
 I hovered.
 I was in awe.